Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 ## Entropy Alignment Rules

-Non-zero entropy requires quorum alignment on the entropy sidecar hash.
+Validator-tier entropy requires quorum alignment on the entropy sidecar hash.

 The alignment count is: